JujaLabs/docs/architecture/teams_slackbot/readme.md

 All requests from slack are validated by unique token.

 ## Rules of response to slack chat.
-User must send response to slack in case of successful command execution or error.
+User must receive the response from slackbot in case of successful command execution or error.
 Slack chat has 3000 ms time out for response.
 That's why Slackbot sends two responces to Slack: Instant and Delayed.
 All responses must contain HTTP 200 "OK" status code.
-All additional information must be text line.
+All additional information must be in text line.

 Read more  about [slash commands](https://api.slack.com/slash-commands)